Extending the planar theory of anyons to quantum wire networks: Generators of graph braid groups for general graphs

 The set $\mathbb{R}^2-\iota(\Gamma)$ is topologically a disjoint union of a number of connected components.
 In particular, among the connected components there are disks $D_1,\dots, D_{B_1(\Gamma)}$ which are enclosed by the loops from $\mathcal{L}_\Gamma$ and one unbounded component which we denote by $C_0$ (see Figure~\ref{fig::spanning-tree}b).
 Let us next choose a deleted edge $e_0$ which is external relative to the embedding $\iota_\Gamma$, i.e. it belongs to the boundary of $C_0$.
 We define the root $*\in T$ as one of the endpoints of $e_0$.
 We give the edge $e_0$ an orientation directed from its other endpoint to the root as shown in Figure~\ref{fig::spanning-tree}b.
 Then, $l_{e_0}$ is the oriented loop which supports the circular move $\delta$ from Section \ref{sec::Circle} whose orientation is induced by the orientation of $e_0$.
 To every other deleted edge $e$ we associate an independent circular move $\delta_e$ in the following way.
 We order the vertices of $\Gamma$ by drawing a ribbon around $T$ in a clockwise direction, starting at the root and labelling all the visited edges by consecutive integers as shown in Figure~\ref{fig::spanning-tree}c.
 This way, each edge $e\in \Gamma$ acquires an orientation which points from the vertex labelled by the higher number (called the initial vertex $\iota(e)$) to the vertex labelled by the lower number (called the terminal vertex $\tau(e)$), $\iota(e)>\tau(e)$).
 In particular, this holds for every deleted edge $e$ and induces an orientation of the associated loop $l_e$.
 We are now ready to define the circular move $\delta_e$ associated with a deleted edge $e$.
-There are two cases (see Figure~\ref{fig::deltas} for examples). \begin{enumerate} \item If $\iota(e)<\iota(e_0)$, then $\delta_e$ i) takes an anyon from the base configuration at the edge of $T$ containing the root $*$ and moves it to the vertex $\tau(e)$ along the unique path $P(*,\iota(e))\subset T$, ii) moves the anyon from $\tau(e)$ to $\iota(e)$ along $e$, iii) moves the anyon from $\iota(e)$ to $\iota(e_0)$ along the unique path $P(\iota(e),\iota(e_0))\subset T$, iv) moves the anyon from $\iota(e_0)$ to $\tau(e_0)=*$ along $e_0$. \item $\iota(e)>\iota(e_0)$, then $\delta_e$ i) takes an anyon from the base configuration at the edge of $T$ containing the root $*$ and moves it to the vertex $\iota(e)$ along the unique path $P(*,\iota(e))\subset T$, ii) moves the anyon from $\iota(e)$ to $\tau(e)$ along $e$, iii) moves the anyon from $\tau(e)$ to $\iota(e_0)$ along the unique path $P(\tau(e),\iota(e_0))\subset T$, iv) moves the anyon from $\iota(e_0)$ to $\tau(e_0)=*$ along $e_0$. \end{enumerate}
+There are two cases (see Figure~\ref{fig::deltas} for examples). \begin{enumerate} \item If $\iota(e)<\iota(e_0)$, then $\delta_e$ i) takes a particle from the base configuration at the edge of $T$ containing the root $*$ and moves it to the vertex $\tau(e)$ along the unique path $P(*,\iota(e))\subset T$, ii) moves the particle from $\tau(e)$ to $\iota(e)$ along $e$, iii) moves the particle from $\iota(e)$ to $\iota(e_0)$ along the unique path $P(\iota(e),\iota(e_0))\subset T$, iv) moves the particle from $\iota(e_0)$ to $\tau(e_0)=*$ along $e_0$. \item $\iota(e)>\iota(e_0)$, then $\delta_e$ i) takes a particle from the base configuration at the edge of $T$ containing the root $*$ and moves it to the vertex $\iota(e)$ along the unique path $P(*,\iota(e))\subset T$, ii) moves the particle from $\iota(e)$ to $\tau(e)$ along $e$, iii) moves the particle from $\tau(e)$ to $\iota(e_0)$ along the unique path $P(\tau(e),\iota(e_0))\subset T$, iv) moves the particle from $\iota(e_0)$ to $\tau(e_0)=*$ along $e_0$. \end{enumerate}

 Summing up, the graph braid group of $\Gamma$ is generated by the simple braids

 and the circular moves